 What do you do now?

-The answer is extremely simple: the next day, send a brief email to the person who interviewed you.
+The next day, send a brief email to the person who interviewed you.
 If it’s a high-level job, a physical card in the mail would be even better.
 Whether it’s an email or a physical note, here’s what it should cover: